Grow Your Own Food from Scraps: Sustainable Garden

 When to Harvest

-When harvesting fresh produce, it’s important to pick it at the right time to ensure that it’s ripe and full of flavor.
-For example, tomatoes should be picked when they’re fully ripe and have a deep red color.
-If you pick them too early, they won’t be as flavorful.
-On the other hand, if you wait too long to harvest them, they may become overripe and start to rot.
+When you harvest fresh produce, pick it at the right time to ensure ripeness and full flavor.
+For example, harvest tomatoes when they reach full ripeness and display a deep red color.
+If you pick them too early, they lose flavor.
+If you wait too long, they become overripe and start to rot.

-Another important factor to consider when harvesting your produce is the time of day.
-It’s best to harvest your produce early in the morning or late in the evening when the temperature is cooler.
-This will help prevent your produce from wilting and ensure that it stays fresh for longer.
+Another factor to consider when harvesting produce is the time of day.
+Harvest early in the morning or late in the evening when temperatures stay cooler.
+Cooler conditions prevent wilting and help your produce remain fresh for longer.

 Storing and Preserving – Grow Your Own Food from Scraps

-Once you’ve harvested your produce, it’s important to store it properly to ensure that it stays fresh.
-One of the best ways to store fresh produce is to keep it in the refrigerator.
-For example, leafy greens like lettuce and spinach should be stored in a plastic bag in the crisper drawer of your refrigerator.
+Once you harvest your produce, store it properly to keep it fresh.
+One of the best ways to store fresh produce is to place it in the refrigerator.
+For example, put leafy greens like lettuce and spinach in a plastic bag and keep them in the crisper drawer of your refrigerator.

-If you have more produce than you can use, you can also preserve it by canning, freezing, or dehydrating it.
-For example, you can make tomato sauce from fresh tomatoes and can it for later use.
-You can also freeze berries and other fruits for use in smoothies or baked goods.
+If you harvest more produce than you can use, preserve it by canning, freezing, or dehydrating.
+For instance, turn fresh tomatoes into tomato sauce and can it for later use.
+Freeze berries and other fruits so you can enjoy them in smoothies or baked goods.

-Harvesting and using your own produce is a rewarding experience that can save you money and help reduce food waste.
-By following these tips, you can ensure that your organic produce stays fresh and flavorful for as long as possible.
+Harvesting and using your own produce rewards you with savings and helps you reduce food waste.
+By following these tips, you keep your organic produce fresh and flavorful for as long as possible.

 Sustainable Practices and Benefits

-As someone who cares about the environment and sustainability, I find it important to reduce organic waste and compost whenever possible.
-One way to do this is by growing your own food from scraps.
-Not only does this practice reduce food waste, but it also has various health and environmental benefits.
+As someone who cares about the environment and sustainability, I make it a priority to reduce organic waste and compost whenever possible.
+One way I do this is by growing my own food from scraps.
+This practice not only reduces food waste but also provides health and environmental benefits.

 Reducing Organic Waste – Grow Your Own Food from Scraps

-According to the EPA, about 66 million tons of food waste were generated in 2019 alone, with most of it ending up in landfills.
-By regrowing vegetables from scraps, we can reduce the amount of organic waste that ends up in landfills.
-This is because we are using the scraps that would otherwise be thrown away to grow new produce.
-This not only reduces the amount of organic waste in landfills but also reduces the amount of methane gas produced by decomposing organic waste.
+According to the EPA, Americans generated about 66 million tons of food waste in 2019, and most of it ended up in landfills.
+By regrowing vegetables from scraps, we cut down the amount of organic waste that reaches landfills.
+Instead of throwing scraps away, we use them to grow new produce.
+This approach reduces landfill waste and lowers methane emissions from decomposing organic matter.

 Health and Environmental Benefits